Examiner: My Forms

 Searching for Forms

 The search tool includes two options: one for simply searching the forms' titles and a more in-depth option for searching within the forms' elements for the terms.
-It also provides a powerful search and replace capability, which allows for quickly updating or replacing data in your forms.
+It also provides a powerful search-and-replace capability, which allows for quickly updating or replacing data in your forms.

 Viewing Form Entries

 Once a form has been expanded by clicking on it, an icon that looks like a cube will be displayed, and you will be given access to the entries created for the related form.
-It can be used to access the list of available entries and view the data and statistics on a particular entry from there.
+It can be used to access the list of available entries and view the data and statistics on a particular entry.
 See the Form Entries section of this guide for detailed information on viewing entries.

 Some forms contain fields that have been grouped into Control Groups.
 When those exist in a form, color-coded tiles will be displayed in a heat map underneath the form.
 When expanded, they will represent each Control Group.
 The tiles' color will represent the item's calculated state based on the item's maturity value.